Free and Low-Cost Legal Help for NC Car Accident Victims

 The Bottom Line

-Here is what most people do not realize: you almost certainly do not need "free" legal help for a car accident claim, because personal injury lawyers work on contingency -- they charge nothing unless you win money.
+Here is what most people do not realize: you almost certainly do not need "free" legal help for a car accident claim, because personal injury lawyers work on contingency — they charge nothing unless you win money.
 The real challenge is not affording a lawyer; it is finding one willing to take your case when the damages are small.
-This guide covers when free legal aid applies and when it does not.
+This guide covers every legitimate free resource in NC, what each one actually handles, and when to use it.

 The Contingency Fee Reality